Men’s Hormone Therapy | Low Testosterone Treatment Near Me

-Testosterone replacement therapy at the Woodlands can help.
+Testosterone replacement therapy at the Woodlands clinic in TX can help.
 Below we'll describe causes, treatments, and costs for low testosterone, and how to get optimal results when searching for the best “low testosterone treatment centers near me”.

 Why are healthy testosterone levels such a big deal?

 Both men and women make testosterone, only in different organs (men in the testes and women in the ovaries).
 In men, however, the testosterone levels are higher than in women, which makes sense if we consider that testosterone is associated with the development of so-called male traits such as a deeper voice, facial hair, muscle bulk, and physical strength.
 It also contributes to a deep voice while fostering:

 - Stronger bones

 Our testosterone levels never remain within the same range, and they are constantly changing per the needs of the body and throughout our lifetime.
 In a nutshell, they peak by early adulthood and then gradually decrease by around 1%-2% annually from our 30s or 40s and onward.